 Clearly, domestic violence cases in Los Angeles will differ from case to case, depending on the particular details and circumstances of the case.

-In Los Angeles, prosecutors and police aggressively enforce all the domestic violence laws in California because:
+In Los Angeles, prosecutors and police aggressively enforce all the domestic violence laws in California because prosecutors are under public pressure to file cases and obtain convictions.
+Domestic violence is a sensitive and political issue.

 It's crucial to avoid a conviction in domestic violence cases.
 To prepare a strategy that gives you a chance at a favorable outcome, you'll need the expertise of an experienced attorney.

-Most Common California Domestic Violence Charges
+Common CA Domestic Violence Charges

-Under California law, domestic violence cases can be filed as either a misdemeanor or felony offense, with the level of the victim's physical injuries the most crucial factor in how the case is filed.
+Under California law, domestic violence cases can be filed as either a misdemeanor or felony offense, with the level of the victim's physical injuries being the most crucial factor in how the case is filed.
+The most commonly charged California domestic violence cases include:

 - Penal Code 243(e)(1) PC – domestic battery